-For more than 40 years, UCLA’s Department of Urban Planning has been a leading center of innovation and action.
+For 50 years, UCLA’s Department of Urban Planning has been a leading center of innovation and action.
 Consistently ranked among the nation’s top planning programs, we study urgent and topical issues at multiple scales and using interdisciplinary approaches – from community development in Southern California to global environmental degradation.
 Join leading faculty, accomplished alumni and the very best fellow students to study planning in one of the world’s great cities.

 Enjoy a short video about our program’s impact on communities here.